peak-gao/code-notes/js-basics-short-notes.md

         - both can take a string for their respective first argument, the contents of which are evaluated as the code of a dynamically-generated function.
 This is old, legacy behavior and long-since deprecated.
 Don't do it!
     - The new Function(..) function constructor similarly takes a string of code in its last argument to turn into a dynamically-generated function (the first argument(s), if any, are the named parameters for the new function)
         - This function-constructor syntax is slightly safer than eval(..), but it should still be avoided in your code
-##### with
-- The other frowned-upon (and now deprecated!) feature in JavaScript which cheats lexical scope is the with keyword
-- read more about it [here](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch2.md)
 ### Function vs. Block Scope
-- as we mentioned scope consists of a series of "bubbles" that each act as a container or bucket, in which identifiers (variables, functions) are declared
+- scope consists of a series of "bubbles" that each act as a container or bucket, in which identifiers (variables, functions) are declared
     - These bubbles nest neatly inside each other, and this nesting is defined at author-time
 #### Scope From Functions
-- But **what exactly makes a new bubble?** Is it only the function?
+- **what exactly makes a new bubble?** Is it only the function?
 Can other structures in JavaScript create bubbles of scope?
 - The most common answer to those questions is that JavaScript has function-based scope
     - That is, **each function you declare creates a bubble for itself, but no other structures create their own scope bubbles **
 ```